Realme 9 Pro Plus has been in the market for quite some time.

 Furthermore, the Realme 9 Pro Plus retains the 3.5mm audio jack.
 So you don’t need to worry about your wired earphones or headphones.

 The back glass panels aren’t new, but the fact these are fading away hurts.
-Seeing them back gives a sense of having premium build quality.
+Even some expensive smartphones come with a plastic back, which isn’t that exciting to see.

-The same goes for the Realme 9 Pro Plus.
-The glass back smartphone does add a premium touch, and the smartphone feels sturdy in the hands.
+But the Realme has taken a different route and offered a glass back on the 9 Pro Plus.
+It adds a premium touch, and the smartphone feels sturdy in the hands.

-Note that you need to handle it carefully because glass is glass and glass breaks.
+But note that you need to handle it carefully because glass breaks no matter how hard it is.

 The 9 Pro Plus has a powerful processor.
 The MediaTek Dimensity 920 5G (6 nm) CPU delivers smooth performance, and most people will be happy with it.